• Skip to primary navigation

 Prepare Your Products

 As you build out your funnel, you should prepare your products and services for sale.
-The last thing you want is for potential customers to go through your sales process with nothing to purchase.
+The last thing you want is potential customers to go through your sales process with nothing to purchase.

 Think about exactly what you plan to sell.
-Then, you can make sure your funnel content leads into that paid offer.
+Then, you can make sure your funnel content leads to that paid offer.
 For example, if you sell dog grooming services, it wouldn’t make sense to focus on the benefits of dog toys.

 Knowing what you will pitch to people at the bottom of the funnel can help you build each step.
 That way, you can make sure every ad you purchase, post you publish, or email you send focuses on that end offer.
 If you have multiple very different offers, you can create content for multiple funnels.